wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-16-web-development-technologies-to-adopt-in-2017.md

 A highly-configurable Webpack plugin that provides an offline experience for your application using ServiceWorker, with AppCache as a fallback.

 If there's one thing on this list that you consider adopting, it should be this.
 The number of people around the world whose sole means of accessing the Internet on a mobile phone is _increasing_.
-We can improve their experience on the web immeasurably by utilising technologies like ServiceWorker & AppCache, and this plugin is a ridiculously way to do that.
+We can improve their experience on the web immeasurably by utilising technologies like ServiceWorker & AppCache, and this plugin is a ridiculously easy way to do that.

 ### Tachyons — [tachyons.io](http://tachyons.io/)

 Functional CSS for humans.
 Tachyons is a mobile-first responsive CSS framework with a focus on accessibility.
-Its single-purpose class structure is very scalable and practically removes the need to write any custom CSS.
+Its single-purpose class structure is scalable and practically removes the need to write any custom CSS.

 Tachyons has a relatively small footprint, and is extremely modular so you can easily include only what you need.
+It's a good, powerful alternative to heavier frameworks like Bootstrap or Foundation.

 ### Lighthouse — [github.com/GoogleChrome/lighthouse](https://github.com/GoogleChrome/lighthouse)

-Built by some of the industry's foremost web performance evangelists, Lighthouse is an automated tool that analyses your web application's performance and provides insights on developer best practices.
+Built by some of the industry's foremost web performance evangelists, Lighthouse is an automated tool for analysing your web application's performance and providing insights on developer best practices.

-While it's useful as a once-in-a-while test, I would recommend running Lighthouse on a regular basis — perhaps part of a daily build.
+As well as using it as a once-in-a-while test, I also recommend running Lighthouse on a regular basis — perhaps part of a daily build.
 Its insights are broad enough to cover a wide range of issues from accessibility to performance, but specific enough that any issues are easily actionable.